HMS Victor Emmanuel

-HMS Victor Emmanuel was a 91-gun second rate steam and sail-powered built for the Royal Navy during the 1850s.
-Completed in 1858, she initially served with the Channel Squadron and then with the Mediterranean Fleet.
-The ship was sold for scrap in 1899.
+HMS Victor Emmanuel was a 91-gun, second-rate, steam-powered built for the Royal Navy during the 1850s.
+Completed in 1858, she initially served with the Channel Squadron and then with the Mediterranean Fleet before being paid off in 1862.
+Victor Emmanuel was converted into a hospital ship in 1873 for the Third Ashanti War.
+She was transferred to the Hong Kong Station the following year where she served as a receiving ship and flagship of the Commodore-in-Charge, Hong Kong.
+Paid off in 1897, the ship was sold out of service in 1899.

 Description

-The ships of the line were built in response to the perceived threat from France by the construction of the Napoléon class battleships.
+The ships of the line were built in response to the perceived threat from France by the construction of the Napoléon-class battleships.
 Victor Emmanuel measured 230 ft 3 in on the gundeck and 195 ft 4 in on the keel.
-She had a beam of 55 ft 4 in, a depth of hold of 24 ft 6 in, a deep draught of 19 ft 8 in and had a tonnage of 308558/94 tons burthen.
+She had a beam of 55 ft 4 in, a depth of hold of 24 ft 6 in, a deep draught of 19 ft 8 in and had a tonnage of 3,085 58/94 tons burthen.
 The ship was fitted with a two-cylinder, single-expansion steam engine built by Maudslay, Sons and Field that was rated at 600 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 2424 ihp that was good for a speed of 10.7 kn.
-Her crew numbered 860 officers and ratings.
+During her sea trials on 28 November 1856, Victor Emmanuels boilers provided enough steam for the engine to produce 2424 ihp that was good for a speed of 11.9 kn.
+In service she achieved 10.7 kn.
+The crew numbered 860 officers and ratings.

+The ships had three masts and was ship-rigged.
+To reduce drag and improve performance under sail, the Agamemnons could hoist their propeller into the hull and retract the telescoping funnel.
+The ships were regarded as very manoeuverable for steamships, able to match sailing ships in their ability to tack and wear with precision.
+Captain Geoffrey Hornby regarded the sailing qualities of his as "superb" in a letter to his wife on 9 June 1863.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-two 32-pounder (45 cwt) guns and a single 68-pounder gun.
+The ships' muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on their lower gundeck and thirty-four 32-pounder (56 cwt) guns on their upper gundeck.
+Between their forecastle and quarterdeck, they carried twenty-two 32-pounder (45 cwt) guns.
+The single 68-pounder gun was positioned on the forecastle as a pivot gun so that it could serve as a bow chaser.